grommet/grommet/src/js/components/Calendar/README.md

 Whether to automatically manage multiple date selection as a range.
         When the user clicks the first date, onSelect will be called with that date.
 When the user selects another date, onSelect will be called with an array of two dates.
-If range = array, then an array of dates will be returned even when the start or end date of the range is undefined.
+If range = "array", then an array of dates will be returned even when the start or end date of the range is undefined.

 ```